New York Abortion Laws

 Drugs and Medicine That Cause an Abortion

 New York law previously made it illegal to administer or take drugs with the intent to cause a miscarriage, but this section of New York's penal code has been repealed.

-Even outside the twenty four week window for an abortion, New York state law allows a mother to get an abortion if terminating the pregnancy is necessary to preserve the mother's life.
+Even outside the 24 week window for an abortion, New York state law allows a mother to get an abortion if terminating the pregnancy is necessary to preserve the mother's health or if the fetus isn't viable.

 If you would like to know more about the laws governing abortion in New York, there are many attorneys in your area who may be able to help.
 A private family law attorney will be able to discuss the penalties for violating New York's abortion laws and required procedures.
 Speak with a New York lawyer today to learn more.